Frequently Asked Questions - Rhode Island Mechanics Lien

 When should a Rhode Island Discharge of mechanics' lien claim be filed?

-LienItNow.com prepares, files and serves Rhode Island Discharges of mechanics' lien Claims for a fee of $85.00.
+LienItNow.com prepares, files and serves Rhode Island Discharges of mechanics' lien Claims.
 Once the lienor has been paid the amount contained in its lien claim, or has come to an agreement that requires the lien claim to be removed from the property records, a Discharge of mechanics' lien Claim should be filed.

 Click Here to File a Rhode Island Lien Release Document